 It may be a bit too on-brand for us to argue that every service area is interesting, so instead we have picked five whose architecture really stands out.

-Some services look nothing like how they were first envisaged.
+Some service areas look nothing like how they were first envisaged.
 This page takes a look at some particularly severe examples.